14.4.6 Errors with distclean

 Why was foo.1 rebuilt?
 Because although distributed, foo.1 depends on a non-distributed built file: foo$(EXEEXT). foo$(EXEEXT) is built by the user, so it will always appear to be newer than the distributed foo.1.

-make distcheck’ caught an inconsistency in our package.
-Our intent was to distribute foo.1 so users do not need to install help2man, however since this rule causes this file to be always rebuilt, users do need help2man.
+In other words, ‘make distcheck’ caught an inconsistency in our package.
+Our intent was to distribute foo.1 so users do not need to install help2man, but since this rule causes this file to be always rebuilt, users do need help2man.
 Either we should ensure that foo.1 is not rebuilt by users, or there is no point in distributing foo.1.

-One way to fix the above example, while still distributing foo.1, is to not depend on foo$(EXEEXT).
+One way to fix the above example, while still distributing foo.1, is to not depend on foo$(EXEEXT), but instead on relevant source files.
 For instance, assuming foo --version and foo --help do not change unless foo.c or configure.ac change, we could write the following Makefile.am:

 bin_PROGRAMS = foo